 About TM Law – Specialist landlord and tenant solicitor

-Based in Hockley, Essex, TM Law is a small and dedicated solicitors.
+Based in Wickford, Essex, TM Law is a small and dedicated solicitors.
 With many years’ experience, helping businesses and local individuals with matters of tenancy agreements, Wills and Lasting Power of Attorney, compromise agreements, employment disputes, debt collection, commercial disputes and much more.

 As a specialist landlord and tenant solicitors, TM Laws’ knowledge of tenancy agreements, section 8 and section 21 notices, issuance of possession proceedings and rent recovery proceedings is second to none, and their approach is proven to achieve maximum recovery for minimum outlay on behalf of local landlords.